How to Find Unique Elements from List in Python?

 Related Read:3 Ways to Check if all Elements in List are Same

 This simple trick is very useful in many cases.

 Take an example.
 You want to find the frequency of all the unique elements in the list.
 In this case, find all unique elements from list in Python and count number of times each unique elements has appeared in the original list.

-Usually, if you want to search all the unique elements in any other language, you have to run loop and test all the elements.
+Usually, if you want to search for all the unique elements in any other language, you have to run the loop and test all the elements.

-But in python, we have provision to do this using simple set operation.
-For its simplicity, I have listed python in top 5 Top Programming Languages to Learn.
+But in python, we can use a simple set operation.
+For this simplicity, I have listed python in top 5 Top Programming Languages to Learn.

 Do you have any other way to do this?
 Write in a comment and let me know.